How To Write A Letter On My Computer

 Q: Should I use a handwritten signature or a digital signature?

 A: In most cases, a digital signature is acceptable for digital letters.
-However, a handwritten signature can add a personal touch to formal letters.
+That said, a handwritten signature can add a personal touch to formal letters.
 If you're sending a hard copy of the letter, always include a handwritten signature.
 You can also create a digital image of your signature and insert it into your digital letters.

 Q: How do I format the date in a letter?